tobek/laminae/notes.md

 - The Increpation (chiding, rebuking, censure - from making a nosie, creaking)
 - The Induction
 - The Keen
-- The Kenosis ("the act of emptying" christian theology, emptying to become receptive to god's will)
+- The Kenosis (christ's "act of emptying" christian theology, emptying to become receptive to god's will)
 - The Keyhole
 - The Kiln
 - The Kinesis
 - The Knell
 - The Knuckle
-- The Kylix (broad greek cup, "elegant cup or vase for drinking", latin calix -> chalice)
 - The Lacuna (unfilled space or interval, gap)
 - The Lambent (glowing/gleaming/flickering with soft radiance)
 - The Lapse